wlsf82/protractor-helper/README.md

 ### `setTimeout`

-That method allows to change the timeout duration of all `protractor-helper` methods called below `setTimeout`.
+This method allows to change the timeout duration of all `protractor-helper` methods called below `setTimeout`.

 The `timeoutInMilliseconds` default is 5000 milliseconds